December 2023 Tennessee tornado outbreak: Clarksville, Tennessee/Allensville–Lickskillet–Auburn, Kentucky

 As it crossed US 41A in the community of Ringgold, the tornado briefly intensified to low-end EF3 strength with wind speeds up to 140 mph and destroyed a strip mall with only interior walls left standing.
+It was noted that the tornado likely lifted the overhang and blewout the windows of the strip mall, causing a chain reaction that resulted in the structure collapsing.
 Vehicles in the strip mall parking lot were flipped over, several other businesses were also destroyed, a church lost its roof, and more trees were snapped.
-The tornado slightly weakened but remained strong at high-end EF2 intensity, flipping multiple 18-wheelers at a post office, inflicting significant roof and exterior wall damage to multiple well-built apartment townhouses, shifting and leveling more poorly anchored homes while inflicting severe roof and exterior damage to others, and snapping more trees.
+The tornado then slightly weakened but remained strong at high-end EF2 intensity, flipping multiple 18-wheelers at a post office, inflicting significant roof and exterior wall damage to multiple well-built apartment townhouses, shifting and leveling more poorly anchored homes while inflicting severe roof and exterior damage to others, and snapping more trees.
 Continuing northeastward, the tornado crossed a wooded area surrounding Little West Fork Creek before strengthening to its peak intensity as it struck a subdivision just south of the West Creek High School.
-Four two-story brick and vinyl homes in this subdivision were completely leveled, with debris from the homes scattered 200 yd towards the northeast.
+Four two-story brick and vinyl homes in this subdivision were completely leveled, with debris and joists from the homes scattered 200 yd towards the northeast.
 All of these homes received ratings of EF3, with winds estimated at 150 mph.
 The National Weather Service noted that at this time, the tornado was "very narrow and intense," and they also noted that the homes were partially screwed and anchor bolted to the foundation, with mostly nails being used as the foundation anchoring.
 Other two-story homes in the area had their roofs partially or completely removed, with exterior walls knocked down, including multiple homes that had their entire second floor removed.
 The nearby West Creek Elementary School sustained roof damage, and hundreds of trees were snapped as well.